HuidaeCho/canopy/TECHNICAL_MANUAL.md

 ### `canopy_config.analysis_path_format`

 * Type: `str`
-* This variable specifies the format of the analysis path for one year.
+* Format of the analysis path for one year
 * Example: `analysis_path_format = '%s/%%d Analysis' % project_path`

 ### `canopy_config.analysis_year`

 * Type: `int`
-* Specifies year for analysis
+* Year for analysis
 * Example: `analysis_year = 2009`

 ### `canopy_config.snaprast_path`

 * Type: `str`
+* Snap raster to which all output tiles will be snapped
 * This input/output raster is used to snap NAIP tiles to a consistent grid system.
-If this file does not already exist, the filename part of `snaprast_path` must be 'r' + the filename of an existing original NAIP tile so that `canopy.reproject_input_tiles()` can automatically create it based on the folder structure of the NAIP imagery data (`naip_path`).
+If this file does not already exist, the filename part of `snaprast_path` must be `r` + the filename of an existing original NAIP tile so that `canopy.reproject_input_tiles()` can automatically create it based on the folder structure of the NAIP imagery data (`naip_path`).
 * Example: `snaprast_path = '%s/Data/rm_3408504_nw_16_1_20090824.tif' % analysis_path`